The Erasmus Traineeship

 Application

-If you are interested in an Erasmus traineeship placement, you should apply to your Erasmus Departmental Coordinator, who will tell you how the application process actually works and what documents you will need.
+If you are interested in an Erasmus traineeship funding, you should apply to your Erasmus Departmental Coordinator first, who will tell you how the application process actually works and what documents you will need.
 Students for Teacher Training should directly apply at the Zentrum für Lehrerbildung (BZL).

 The most important information at a glance